Repetier-Host Documentation

 The next step should be, to configure your printer so you can connect your computer with the host.
 Make sure your printer is connected and enabled.
 Some printer need special driver to access the device, so make sure the drivers are also installed.
 If you have uploaded the firmware to your printer, the driver is already installed.

 At the top you see a drop down box, with the currently selected printer.
 At the start you have only the default printer.
-To create a new printer you only need to change the printer name and press “Apply”. the new printer will start with the same settings as the last selected printer.
+To create a new printer you only need to change the printer name and press “Apply”.
+The new printer will start with the same settings as the last selected printer.

 Below the drop down box you see four tabs with most off the data stored with the printer configuration.
 In addition to this, for each configuration a start/end/pause/kill and five user defines scripts are stored with configuration.
 These can be changed in the g-code editor, which is described in a different chapter.